 We often want to make quick plots of our data to get a visual understanding of the data.
-We will learn a more different way to make graphs in Chapter 6 but for now let’s use the function
+We will learn a different - and in my opinion a superior - way to make graphs in Chapters 15 but for now let’s use the function

 Let’s make a few scatterplots showing the relationship between two variables.
 With

 plot() the syntax (how you write the code) is

 plot(x_axis_variable, y_axis_variable).
 So all we need to do is give it the variable for the x- and y-axis.
 Each dot will represent a single agency (a single row in our data).

 Above we are telling R to plot the number of murders on the x-axis and the number of robberies on the y-axis.
 This shows the relationship between a city’s number of murders and number of robberies.
 We can see that there is a relationship where more murders is correlated with more robberies.
 However, there are a huge number of agencies in the bottom-left corner which have very few murders or robberies.
 This makes sense as - as we see in the